Vdangquoc/detecting-cybersecurity-threats-using-deep-learning/README.md

 ## Conclusion

-Overall, this project shows that an ANN can be successfully applied to cyber threat detection.
-I chose this topic because it connects deep learning with a practical cybersecurity problem, and the final results confirm that the model can classify malicious and benign events with excellent performance.
+Overall, this project shows that an ANN can be successfully applied to cyber threat detection, connects deep learning with a practical cybersecurity problem, and the final results confirm that the model can classify malicious and benign events with excellent performance.